houseroad/onnx/docs/Broadcasting.md

 - Tensor B has too few dimensions, and B can have its shapes prepended with a dimension of length 1 to satisfy property 2.

-When unidirectional broadcasting happens, the output's shape is the same as the larger shape of two input tensors.
+When unidirectional broadcasting happens, the output's shape is same as the shape of A.

 In the following examples, tensor B is unidirectional broadcastable to tensor A: